-2.2 ILO regional and sector evaluation networks
+2.2 ILO regional and sector department networks

 Decentralized evaluations focus on programmatic areas more directly under the control of ILO management, such as technical cooperation projects and implementation of country programmes, including interventions funded from all sources of funds.
-The planning and management of these evaluations are primarily the responsibility of the regions and sectors assigned to their implementation.
+The planning and management of these evaluations are primarily the responsibility of the regions and departments assigned to their implementation.
 Specific roles and responsibilities are listed in Table 3.

 Regional evaluation networks support the planning and implementation of evaluation activities, especially for decentralized technical cooperation projects.
 A regional network is comprised of a designated evaluation officer at the Regional Office and evaluation coordinators in Decent Work Teams (DWT) and Country Offices.
-In sectors, a designated evaluation focal person coordinates evaluation activities within the sector.
+In departments, a designated evaluation focal person coordinates evaluation activities.
 EVAL provides technical guidance and assistance to the network and has oversight for quality control of decentralized evaluations.

 Regional evaluation officers are the regional focal points on internal country programme reviews and technical cooperation project evaluations.
 They oversee and advise on the process of planning, managing and following up of DWCP reviews and project evaluations, including the approval of the final TORs and the choice of consultants, and oversee reporting on follow-up.
-Sector level evaluation officers and focal points oversee and advise the planning, managing and following up processes for thematic reviews and evaluations of centralized projects.
+Department-level evaluation officers and focal points oversee and advise the planning, managing and following up processes for thematic reviews and evaluations of centralized projects.

-Regional evaluation officers or sectoral evaluation focal points work in conjunction with project management to identify an evaluation manager.
+Regional evaluation officers or departmental evaluation focal points work in conjunction with project management to identify an evaluation manager.
 For RBSA evaluations, where 4.6 per cent of total RBSA resources are set aside for M&E, evaluation managers are selected by the regional evaluation officer in collaboration with relevant technical expertise, with EVAL providing oversight on the use of RBSA M&E resources.

 Table 3.
-Key roles and general responsibilities in decentralized evaluations.7
+Key roles and general responsibilities in decentralized evaluations.

-Actors Responsibilities Evaluation Managers Manages independent evaluations (appointed by regional evaluation officers or sector evaluation focal points) Should have no links to decision-making for projects undergoing independent evaluation Works with project management to draft evaluation TORs Submits draft TORs to stakeholders, then submits to Regional evaluation officers or sector evaluation focal points for approval Finds a consultant and submits to Regional evaluation officers or sector evaluation focal points for approval Once consultant is approved, negotiates terms, and finalizes consultant arrangements Works with project staff to ensure consultant is provided with adequate documentation and access to data Assists in the evaluation workshop, circulating the draft for comments and ensures correct formatting Submits draft report to Regional evaluation officers or sector evaluation focal points for approval Once approved by EVAL, finalizes payment for consultant and forwards report to PARDEV and stakeholders
+Actors Responsibilities Evaluation Managers Manages independent evaluations (appointed by regional evaluation officers or department evaluation focal points) Should have no links to decision-making for projects undergoing independent evaluation Works with project management to draft evaluation TORs Submits draft TORs to stakeholders, then submits to Regional evaluation officers or department evaluation focal points for approval Finds a consultant and submits to Regional evaluation officers or department evaluation focal points for approval Once consultant is approved, negotiates terms, and finalizes consultant arrangements Works with project staff to ensure consultant is provided with adequate documentation and access to data Circulates the draft report with consolidated comments to stakeholders Submits draft report to Regional evaluation officers or department evaluation focal points for approval Once approved by EVAL, endorses payment for consultant and forwards report to PARDEV and stakeholders

-Specific roles and responsibilities may vary slightly according to regions
+&lt;sup>7 Specific roles and responsibilities may vary slightly according to regions